dima-eam/Role_Playing_Game/README.md

 ## TODOs

-1. Add monsters to fight with, and HUD with info
+1. ~~Add monsters to fight with, and HUD with info~~
+2. Refactor HUD to be reactive panels
-2. Add boss with next level condition
+3. Add boss with next level condition
-3. Add levelup feature
+4. Add levelup feature